Is it Irritable Bowel Syndrome?

 - Don’t be afraid to talk about poop!
-Tell your doctor how often your having pain, how regularly you’re going to the bathroom, and what the consistency of your stool is.
-Don’t forget to mention if you’re experiencing bloating, distention (my clients often describe it as ‘5 months pregnant’ belly) or urgency.
+Tell your doctor how often your having pain.
+Also, how regularly you’re going to the bathroom, and what the consistency of your stool is.
+Don’t forget to mention if you’re experiencing bloating, distention, or urgency.
+(My clients often describe distention as a ‘5 months pregnant’ belly).

 - The only person qualified to diagnose IBS is your physician.
-Before you get started on any treatment plan, having a diagnosis is key.
+Before starting any treatment plan, having a diagnosis is key.

 As with any poorly understood condition – IBS seems to have developed a stigma.
-I’ve heard story after story of those with IBS being told ‘it’s all in your head’, or ‘if you just did (insert small intervention here) your symptoms would be fine’.
-It breaks my heart, and has a huge impact on how those with IBS feel about their disease – that it needs to be kept a secret, that it is somehow less valid, and that people don’t take their symptoms seriously.
+I’ve heard story after story of those with IBS being told ‘it’s all in your head’.
+Or, ‘if you just did (insert small intervention here) your IBS symptoms would be fine’.
+It breaks my heart, and has a huge impact on how those with an IBS diagnosis feel about their disease.
+That it needs to be kept a secret.
+That it is somehow less valid, and that people don’t take their IBS symptoms seriously.

-Understanding that there are treatment options, that we’re still learning about how best to manage IBS, and that IBS is a very real disease can help to end the stigma around those with IBS.
+There are ways we can help to end the stigma around those who have IBS.
+This includes: understanding that there are treatment options, that we’re still learning about how best to manage IBS symptoms, and that IBS is a very real disease .

-- Everyone’s experience with IBS is different – respect their story
+- Everyone’s experience with IBS symptoms is different – respect their story

 - We don’t KNOW everything about IBS – far from it!
-We’re only now starting to understand how the brain and the gut communicate, how the gut microbiome plays a role, and how to best manage symptoms
+We’re only now starting to understand how the brain and the gut communicate.
+How the gut microbiome plays a role, and how to best manage IBS symptoms

-- IBS isn’t just impacted by psychological conditions – rather we see links in epigenetics, how the gut bacteria talk to the brain rather than just how to the brain talks to the gut, history of illness, stress, and so much more.
+- IBS isn’t just impacted by psychological conditions.
+Rather, we see links in epigenetics.
+How the gut bacteria talk to the brain rather than just how to the brain talks to the gut.
+History of illness, stress, and so many other things as well.

 As such, awareness about the different treatment options are not always well-known.

-As a dietitian that specializes in gut health – I am often the one spending the most time with you.
+As a registered dietitian that specializes in gut health – I am often the one spending the most time with you.
 Where I think we have huge gaps is our ability to rely on a ‘team approach’.
-At Ignite, I find it’s very important to bring other health professionals to the table – whether it’s your family physician, naturopath, psychologist, or other health professionals.
-A team approach is what’s needed in regards to IBS management – to ensure all those with an IBS diagnosis get appropriate treatment.
+At Ignite, I find it’s very important to bring other health professionals to the table.
+Whether it’s your family physician, naturopath, psychologist, or other health professionals.
+For IBS management, a team approach is needed.
+To ensure all those with an IBS diagnosis get appropriate treatment.

-- Awareness and understanding of the treatment options is the biggest gap!
-Working with and relying upon experts to guide care, like dietitians specialized in IBS can help to coordinate treatment plans
+Awareness and understanding of the treatment options is the biggest gap!
+Working with and relying upon experts to guide care, like IBS dietitians, can help to coordinate treatment plans.

-As a dietitian, providing nutrition counselling that is rooted in evidence is so important.
-I always take a ‘food-first’ approach to managing my patients care, working with them on symptom management, practical implementation of nutrition recommendations, and most importantly making sure there is no risk of harm.
+As a registered dietitian, providing nutrition counselling that is rooted in evidence is so important.
+I always take a ‘food-first’ approach to managing my patients care.
+Working with them on IBS symptom management, practical implementation of nutrition recommendations, and most importantly making sure there is no risk of harm.

-- The Low FODMAP Diet – The low FODMAP diet involves removing carbohydrates that are known to be more difficult to digest, or malabsorbed, in IBS patients.
+The low FODMAP diet is for IBS patients.
+It involves removing specific carbohydrates that are known to be more difficult to digest or are malabsorbed.
 I always explain to my clients – the low FODMAP diet is like a ‘bandaid’ solution.
-It helps to manage your symptoms, and determine which foods may cause triggers.
-However, it’s not safe to stay on the low FODMAP diet long term, as many FODMAP’s are important for gut health, and feed good bacteria.
-We eliminate FODMAP’s, determine triggers, and focus on improving gut health while including a balance of these foods to your upper most tolerable level
+It helps to manage your IBS symptoms, and determine which foods may cause triggers.
+However, it’s not safe to stay on the low FODMAP diet long term.
+As many FODMAP’s are important for gut health, and feed good bacteria.
+We eliminate FODMAPs, determine triggers, and focus on improving gut health.
+While including a balance of these foods to your upper most tolerable level

-- Stress management and mindfulness – Mindfulness is the corner-stone of shifting the conversation between your brain and your gut, and how you perceive IBS symptoms.
-Working to manage stress and anxiety through mindfulness plays a role in how we perceive our gut symptoms, may positively influence our gut microbiome, and will help to gain awareness and understanding of situations that may exacerbate our IBS symptoms.
+Mindfulness is the corner-stone of shifting the conversation between your brain and your gut, and how you perceive IBS symptoms.
+Working to manage stress and anxiety through mindfulness plays a role in how we perceive our gut symptoms.
+It may positively influence our gut microbiome.
+It will also help to gain awareness and understanding of situations that may exacerbate our IBS symptoms.

-- Functional Foods – As a ‘food first dietitian’, I really see the value in using food to manage symptoms.
-When it comes to IBS, one of my go-to’s is peppermint.
+As a ‘food first dietitian’, I really see the value in using food to manage IBS symptoms.
+So, when it comes to IBS symptoms, one of my go-to options is peppermint.
 Peppermint has anti-microbial and anti-inflammatory actions, and influences how the gut contracts.
-The trouble with straight up peppermint (tea, etc) is that dosing can be different, and that muscle relaxing effects acting in the stomach can also trigger reflux.
+The trouble with straight up peppermint (tea, etc) is that dosing can be different.
+Additionally, the muscle relaxing effects acting in the stomach can also trigger reflux.

-A product we often use in practice is www.IBGard.ca.
-IBGard is a Natural Health Product in Canada they’ve taken peppermint oil, and put it into a pill form that allows peppermint oil to reach the small intestine.
-By delivering the peppermint oil to the small bowel, instead of the stomach is that my clients are less likely to get reflux with this form of delivery.
+A product we often use in practice is IBGard.
+IBGard is a Natural Health Product in Canada.
+They’ve taken peppermint oil, and put it into a pill form that allows peppermint oil to reach the small intestine.
+Instead of being released straight into the stomach.
+This form of delivery ensures that my clients are less likely to get reflux.
 I use this in two different ways in my practice, depending on the client.
-Firstly, IBGard is great for those ‘IBS flare ups’ – when you have symptoms you didn’t expect.
+Firstly, IBGard is great for those ‘IBS flare ups’ – when you have IBS symptoms you didn’t expect.
 Research shows that within 2 hours of taking IBGard, over 75% of those with IBS symptoms saw relief.

-The second way I use www.IBGard.ca is before each meal to manage symptoms.
-Again, evidence supports the use of encapsulated peppermint oil to reduce IBS symptoms long term, by as much as 40%, without any other nutrition changes.
-I always suggest formulating a plan with your dietitian or physician in regards to the best way to take IBGard3,4
+The second way I use IBGard is before each meal to manage IBS symptoms.
+Again, evidence supports the use of encapsulated peppermint oil to reduce IBS symptoms long term.
+By as much as 40%.
+Without any other nutrition changes.
+I always suggest formulating a plan with your registered dietitian or physician in regards to the best way to take IBGard3,4.

-- A focus on gut health – 3 words.
+3 words.
 Fibre, fibre, fibre.
 Adequate fibre, and reduction of added sugars is paramount for gut health.
 While my clients implement the low FODMAP diet, we also focus on adequate fibre.
-My meal plans and practical nutrition advice around fibre make implementing this tip common sense, not confusing.
+Our team’s meal plans and practical nutrition advice around fibre make implementing this tip common sense, not confusing.

 Disclosure: This is a sponsored post.
 I was compensated for my time in writing this post to share about IBS Awareness Month.
 While the information conveyed may support clients’ objectives, the opinions expressed are my own and based on current scientific evidence.
 I do not engage in business with companies whose products or services do not match my personal and professional beliefs.